Gibstick/DiscoSheep/README.md

 DiscoSheep plugin for Craftbukkit

-This is a remake of the fabulous DiscoSheep plugin which spawns a dance party of sheep at your whim.
+This is a from-scratch remake of the fabulous DiscoSheep plugin which spawns a dance party of sheep at your whim.